BNU-IVC/D-Gait/README.md

 **(2) Comprehensive Diversity**

 The D-Gait dataset accounts for a wide range of shooting angles and clothing variations.
 Specifically, it features 16 uniformly distributed shooting angles from 0 to 180 degrees.
 Clothing variations include not only two different normal walking patterns but also factors such as walking with bags.
-This diversity significantly improves the model's generalizability across different scenarios.

 **(3) Reliability of Label**